MadMatcher/MadLib/docs/madlib-technical-guide.md

     pairs: Union[pd.DataFrame, SparkDataFrame] # DataFrame with pairs of id's ) -> Union[pd.DataFrame, SparkDataFrame]
 ```
-This function takes a set of examples (each is a pair of IDs of records), then asks the user to label these examples as match/non-match, using a labeler.
+This function takes a set of examples (each is a pair of record IDs), then asks the user to label these examples as match/non-match, using a labeler.
 * 'labeler' is a Labeler object.
 See [Built-in Labeler Classes](#built-in-labeler-classes) for available options and usage.
 Currently, label_pairs supports all of the built-in labeler types, except for the gold labeler.
 * 'pairs' is a Pandas or Spark dataframe that must have at least two columns: `column 1` is record IDs from table A, and `column 2` is record IDs from table B. The columns may be named anything, but the first column must have the records IDs from table A and the second column must have the record IDs from table B. Table A and Table B are specified as `a_df` and `b_df`, respectively, when you create your labeler object.
 If there are more than two columns, only the first two columns will be considered.
 The rest will be ignored.